Defense rests at R. Kelly trial on trial-fixing charges

 Kelly, 55, already was sentenced to 30 years in prison in June after a separate federal trial in New York.

-Kelly, known for his smash hit “I Believe I Can Fly” and for sex-infused songs such as “Bump n’ Grind,” sold millions of albums even after allegations of sexual misconduct began circulating in the 1990s.
+Known for his smash hit “I Believe I Can Fly” and for sex-infused songs such as “Bump n’ Grind,” Kelly sold millions of albums even after allegations of sexual misconduct began circulating in the 1990s.
 Widespread outrage emerged after the #MeToo reckoning and the 2019 docuseries “Surviving R. Kelly.”

-At times while testifying this week, McDavid sounded like a prosecution witness.
-He said he believed Kelly’s denials about sexually abusing minors in the 2000s but altered his view during the current trial.

-During cross-examination, prosecutor Jeannice Appenteng sought to show McDavid was so close to Kelly that he couldn’t have been completely ignorant of any Kelly misconduct.
+During her cross-examination of McDavid, prosecutor Jeannice Appenteng sought to cast doubt on his testimony that, all through the 2000s, he was unaware that the sexual abuse allegations might have some credence.

-McDavid agreed his job included protecting Kelly’s reputation and assets.
-Citing financial records, the prosecutor said Kelly paid him some $1 million a year starting in 2006.
-McDavid denied he took steps to fend off sexual misconduct lawsuits against Kelly primarily to protect his his boss and his lucrative income from Kelly.
+During Kelly’s monthlong trial in 2008, which McDavid attended, state prosecutors played a 30-minute, sexually explicit video dozens of times on large screens throughout the courtroom.
+Prosecutors said it showed Kelly abusing a 14-year-old girl, “Jane.”

-In a sudden shift at the end of the day Thursday, McDavid expressed doubts about Kelly’s insistence in the 2000s that he never sexually abused minors.
+In a sudden shift at the end of his second day of testimony Thursday, he expressed doubts about Kelly’s insistence in the 2000s that he never sexually abused minors.

-Judge Harry Leinenweber has repeatedly rejected requests from Kelly’s defense team that he be tried alone because his and McDavid’s interests would conflict at a joint trial.
+Judge Leinenweber repeatedly rejected requests from Kelly’s defense team that he be tried alone because his and McDavid’s interests would conflict at a joint trial.

-McDavid testified that he and Kelly grew apart after the 2008 trial amid financial disputes and that he quit working for Kelly in 2014.

 The ongoing trial in Kelly’s hometown is, in ways , a do-over of the 2008 trial.
-A single video, which prosecutors said showed Kelly sexually abusing a girl of around 14, was at the heart of that trial.
-The same video is evidence at the current trial.
+The single video was at the heart of that trial and is also in evidence at the current trial.

-The girl in the video, then an adult, did not testify at that 2008 trial, which jurors cited as a reason they couldn’t convict.
-She testified at the current trial under the pseudonym “Jane,” saying she was the person in that video and that Kelly made the recording.
-She also said that Kelly sexually abused her hundreds of time starting when she was 14.
+Jane, then an adult, did not testify at that 2008 trial, which jurors cited as a reason they couldn’t convict Kelly.
+She testified at the current trial that she was the person in that video.
+She also said Kelly sexually abused her hundreds of times starting when she was 14.

-McDavid testified Wednesday that he had seen the then-teenager hanging around Kelly’s studio in the late 1990s.
-He said Kelly angrily denied rumors he was sexually abusing Jane, whom Kelly described as his goddaughter.

 Follow Michael Tarm on Twitter at https://twitter.com/mtarm and find AP’s full coverage of the R. Kelly trial at https://apnews.com/hub/r-kelly